mini-as/mini-as.github.io/README.md

 What is minis:

-minis is small operating system run on intel x86 cpu written by me as hobby for fun and learning how computers work.
+minis is small operating system, designed to work on computer with processor intel (80386) or better. written by me as hobby for fun and learning how computers work.

 minis assembler also written by me, and I make it as simple as possible and small.